Wang-Yanni/PlacesSearch/README.md

 ## Usage

-1. Open QGIS and load a polygon layer (must be in EPSG:4326 or will be converted).
+1. Open QGIS and load a polygon layer (must be in EPSG:4326).
 2. Click on the **Search Places** button in the toolbar.
 3. Enter your **Google API Key**.
 4. Specify **search keywords** (comma-separated).